What International Women's Day is all about - and why it's more crucial than ever

 When did International Women's Day start?

-When 15,000 women marched through New York City in 1908 demanding shorter hours, better pay and voting rights, it sparked a movement whose impact is still felt today.
+When 15,000 women marched through New York City in 1908 demanding shorter hours, better pay and voting rights, it sparked a movement that is still impactful across the globe today.

 A year later, the first National Woman’s Day (NWD) was observed across America and in 1910, a woman named Clara Zetkin, who was the leader of the ‘Women’s Office’ for the Social Democratic Party in Germany suggested the idea of an International Women’s Day.